 tomato juice, tomato soup, salads, diced or sliced on hamburger or hotdogs, spaghetti sauce

 Celery is a tasty vegetable.
-Break off a leaf stalks from the celery stalks, the leaf stalks is sort of channel shaped.
-Cut it into short pieces, say 4 or 6 inches long, fill with a nice tasting mixture.
+Break off leaf stalks from the celery stalks; the leaf stalks are sort of channel-shaped.
+Cut it into short pieces, say 4 or 6 inches long, filled with a nice tasting mixture.
 I used to mix some sour cream together with something else that was good for a filler.
-Also some people like peanut butter to fill the celery with.
+Also, some people like peanut butter to fill the celery with.

 The cucumber cut into a few thin slices is good in a tossed green salad.
-Cut into long pieces, its good to dip into a good tasting dip.
+Cut into long pieces, and it’s good to dip into a good-tasting dip.

 Cooking with Flavor

-The tomato along with the potato are two of the most used vegetables.
+The tomato, along with the potato, is two of the most used vegetables.
 How they’re used is fun to talk about.

 You can get their spaghetti with a number of different sauces.
 I like their marinara sauce plain.
 It’s a tomato sauce, along with Italian sausage warm.